Jim Backus

 Julia Braddock

-1927 -
+1927 - 2017

-Actress who appeared in 'Mrs Dale's Diary'.
+Stage actress who also appeared in 'Mrs Dale's Diary'.

 Bernard Braden